 Pure Cognitive Therapy

 “Pure” cognitive therapy focuses on unhealthy or counter-productive thought processes.
-For example, patients who have a tendency to view all setbacks as evidence that they are hopeless or worthless will work with a cognitive therapist to alter this form of thinking.
-By developing the ability to understand temporary setbacks as opportunities for recalibration and improvement – and not evidence of abject failure – patients are much better prepared to see themselves in their world in a more hopeful and forgiving light.
+For example, residents who have a tendency to view all setbacks as evidence that they are hopeless or worthless will work with a cognitive therapist to alter this form of thinking.
+By developing the ability to understand temporary setbacks as opportunities for recalibration and improvement – and not evidence of abject failure – residents are much better prepared to see themselves in their world in a more hopeful and forgiving light.

 Cognitive-Behavioral Therapy (CBT)